Hugo Gottardi: Playing career

 Gottardi returned to Argentina in 1987 to play for Talleres de Córdoba and then Lanús between 1988 and his retirement in 1989.

 After retirement, Gottardi became part of Miguel Angel Russo's coaching team.
 They obtained the 2005 Clausura title with Vélez Sársfield.
 In December 2006, Gottardi joined Boca Juniors as Russo's assistant coach, winning the 2007 Copa Libertadores.

-Titles as a player

 Coaching career

 After retirement, Gottardi became part of Miguel Angel Russo's coaching team.
 They obtained the 2005 Clausura title with Vélez Sársfield.
 In December 2006, Gottardi joined Boca Juniors as Russo's assistant coach, winning the 2007 Copa Toyota Libertadores.